Analysis of the Unscented Transform for Cooperative Localization with Ranging-Only Information: Methodology

 The Unscented Transform (UT) \cite{unscentedtransform2004} is a mathematical method utilized to estimate the statistics (mean and covariance) of a random variable that undergoes a nonlinear transformation.
 The UT works by selecting a set of sigma points that capture the mean and covariance of the distribution, propagating them through the nonlinear function, and then calculating the statistics of the nonlinearly transformed mean and covariance by taking a weighted average of the transformed sigma points.

-For the sigma points selection step, $\mathcal {X}_{0}$ is the mean state vector, $\mathcal{X}_{i}$ and $\mathcal{X}_{i+n} $ are the sigma points, distributed symmetrically around the mean.
-The mean and covariance are denoted with $\mathbf{x}$ and $\mathbf{P}$ respectively, $n$ is the dimension of the state, and $\lambda$ is a scaling parameter.
+For the sigma points selection step, $\mathcal{X}_{0}$ is the mean state vector, while $\mathcal{X}_{i}$ and $\mathcal{X}_{i+n}$ are the sigma points, distributed symmetrically around the mean.
+The mean and covariance are denoted by $\mathbf{x}$ and $\mathbf{P}$, respectively. $n$ represents the dimension of the state, and $\lambda$ is a scaling parameter.
 From Equation \ref{sig}, each sigma point $\mathcal{X}_{i}$ will be propagated through the nonlinear function as shown in Equation \ref{nl}.
-Accordingly, to provide an accurate representation of the mean and covariance, the set of transformed sigma points are weighted, and the weights can be derived according to Equation \ref{wgh} where $\alpha$ and $\beta$ are the scaling parameters.
+Accordingly, to provide an accurate representation of the mean and covariance, the set of transformed sigma points is weighted, and the weights can be derived according to Equation \ref{wgh} where $\alpha$ and $\beta$ are the scaling parameters.
 The estimated mean and covariance are then obtained by computing Equations \ref{utmc}

-In this work, the UT specifically addresses the problem of determining the resultant distribution of $\mathbf{R_2} $'s state after it is connected through a nonlinear function $f_{nl}(.)$ to the state of $\mathbf{R_1}$ whose distribution is known.
-UT is essential to the functionality of the Split Covariance Intersection (SCI) method, which requires an estimate of $\mathbf{R_2} $ directly, as it accurately handles nonlinearities in state estimation and covariance propagation and provides a mechanism to.
-The UT is explicitly utilized to compute one of the state estimates and its corresponding covariance to be used in the SCI method, ensuring that all sources of uncertainty are conservatively accounted for in the fusion process.
+In this work, the UT specifically addresses the problem of determining the resultant distribution of $\mathbf{A_2} $'s state after it is connected through a nonlinear function $f_{nl}(.)$ to the state of $\mathbf{A_1}$ whose distribution is known.
+UT is essential to the functionality of the Split Covariance Intersection (SCI) method, which requires an estimate of $\mathbf{A_2}$ directly, as it accurately handles nonlinearities in state estimation and covariance propagation and provides a mechanism to do so.
+The UT is explicitly utilized to compute one of the state estimates and its corresponding covariance, which are used in the SCI method to ensure that all sources of uncertainty are conservatively accounted for in the fusion process.